novasamatech/parity-signer/rust/generate_message/readme.md

 - `make_cold_release` without any keys, to reset in default form the cold database `COLD_DB_NAME_RELEASE` without any identities added

 - `transfer_meta_to_cold_release` without any keys, to transfer metadata from hot database in its current state into cold database `COLD_DB_NAME_RELEASE` without any identities added

+- `derivations` to generate Signer-readable qr code to import derivations, with following keys:
+    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `derivations` command, if at all; keys to follow could go in any order, but with content immediately following the key.
+    - key `-title` followed by network title, the storage key in address book
+    - key `-payload` followed by file name to read derivation from, in `../generate_message` folder.
+Derivations should be on individual line each, empty line count as empty derivations (root ones).
+See file `../generate_message/standard_derivations_list` for formatting example.
+All succesfully read derivations will be also printed to user during the run.
+For now duplicates are allowed when creating transfer, only one entry is made in Signer when accepting the payload.

 ## Example commands